1986 Chevrolet Camaro Berlinetta hatchback coupe

 “Elegance With a Technical Touch.”

-The base powertrain for the Berlinetta was the LB8 135 bhp 2.8 liter/173 ci multi-port fuel injected V6 with a five-speed manual transmission.
-Optional power was the $450 LG4 155 bhp 5.0 liter/305 ci V8 with a Rochester Quadrajet four-barrel carburetor which was paired with a $425 four-speed automatic transmission (the five-speed manual was not available with the V8 on the Berlinetta).
+The base powertrain for the Berlinetta was the LB8 135 bhp 2.8 liter/173 ci multi-port fuel-injected V6 with a five-speed manual transmission.
+Optional power was the $450 LG4 155 bhp 5.0 liter/305 ci V8 with a Rochester Quadrajet four-barrel carburetor, which was paired with a $425 four-speed automatic transmission (the five-speed manual was not available with the V8 on the Berlinetta).

-Camaro Berlinetta print advertisement.
+Chevrolet Camaro Berlinetta print advertisement

-Camaro Berlinetta print advertisement.
+Chevrolet Camaro Berlinetta print advertisement

-Of course, the most notable interior component in the Berlinetta was the “Welcome aboard Starship Camaro.” (yes, that was a real advertisement) electronic instrument cluster with dual adjustable control pods, a vacuum-fluorescent digital speedometer, and a bar graph tachometer.
+Of course, the most notable interior component in the Berlinetta was the “Welcome aboard Starship Camaro.” (yes, that was an actual advertisement) electronic instrument cluster with dual adjustable control pods, a vacuum-fluorescent digital speedometer, and a bar graph tachometer.
 To an aspiring young audiophile, the killer feature of this interior was the optional (an extra $242) AM/FM stereo on a swivel with a “proper” upright (no slot) cassette deck and a five-band graphic equalizer.
 For 1986 only, the stereo received substantially improved backlighting.

 Among the many exterior and mechanical options were four-wheel disc brakes ($179 and only available with the V8), t-tops ($846—ouch!), a rear spoiler ($69), halogen headlamps ($25), electric rear window defogger ($145), and nice looking Berlinetta-only aluminum finned wheels ($225).
 Inside, you could add cruise control ($185), Comfortilt steering wheel ($115), power door locks ($145), and Berlinetta-specific electronically-controlled air conditioning ($775).
-The Berlinetta could get expensive: I had no trouble getting getting a V8 version up to $15,400—about $35,600 in 2019 dollars or about what a loaded 2019 Camaro 3LT/RS hatchback coupe goes for.
+The Berlinetta could get expensive: I had no trouble getting a V8 version up to $15,400—about $45,800 in 2025 dollars.

-The View From 2019
+The View From 2025

 Make mine Black, please.